bobg/tredd/Readme.md

 For the motivation behind Tredd, see [Why Tredd](Why.md).

 For step-by-step instructions for running the Tredd server and client, see [Trying Tredd](Try.md).

+There is also [a Medium post describing this project](https://medium.com/@bob.glickstein/tredd-trustless-escrow-for-digital-data-1ce5a0018e95) and [an appendix](https://medium.com/@bob.glickstein/tredd-appendix-frontier-sets-84e60bd19d59).